ashtonw7/writing-with-no-purpose/posts/rainbow.md

 But this year was different.
 This year I’d had just enough green beers to have the courage to go on my adventure.
 When I announced that I was heading out to find the end of a rainbow, people called me a fool.
 They said rainbows don’t have an end, because if they did scientists would have told us about it.

 Well how about this, I said.
-What if those scientists want to keep all the gold for themselves?
+What if those scientists just want to keep all the gold for themselves?
 Scientists are always hoarding gold.
 That’s why the public doesn’t have access to alchemy.

 I saw a few scientists in the bar nervously tugging at their lab coats, so I knew I was onto something.